php/policies/feature-proposals.rst

 vote.

-The voting period MUST be at least two weeks (336 hours), but MAY be up to four weeks if necessary to avoid conflict with well-known holiday periods.
+The voting period MUST be at least two weeks (336 hours), but MAY be up to four weeks (e.g. to avoid conflicts with well-known holiday periods).

 Due to the significance of the end-of-year holidays for a majority of the world, the voting period MUST NOT start and MUST NOT end in the period between December, 17th 00:00 UTC and January, 10th 00:00 UTC.

-After the voting period has started, including after the vote closed and the RFC is either accepted or declined, there MUST NOT be any further major or minor changes to the RFC text and making editorial changes SHOULD be avoided for the avoidance of doubt.
+After the voting period has started, including after the vote closed and the RFC is either accepted or declined, there MUST NOT be any further Major or Minor changes to the RFC text and making editorial changes SHOULD be avoided for the avoidance of doubt.
 The voting details (such as the voting period or interpretation of secondary votes) MUST NOT be changed after the vote opened.